 No politician running this year in 203 days should get through their campaign and not have to answer in detail whether the president institution of a travel ban was a good decision.

-Public, private partnerships, uh off label use, getting rid of draconian laws, right to try, compassionate use, off label.
+And then all the rules changed on pandemics, public-private partnerships, off-label use, getting rid of draconian laws, right to try, compassionate use, off-label.

 You know, all the doctors I know are telling me the same thing.

-They want hydroxychloroquine with zinc, and in many cases, although it does complicate in some cases, a zinthromyosin.
+They want hydroxychloroquine with zinc and in many cases, although it does complicate in some cases, azinthromyosin.

 I can only tell you what Dr. Wallace said.